Skies the Limit: Background

 McVie wrote "Skies the Limit" as an upbeat song with the intention of offsetting some Behind the Mask tracks that she thought sounded too depressing.
 "Everything was getting to the point of where it was a downer album.
 It sounded like this was a potential suicide band, which it wasn't.
 I decided to write a song that was really up, it was a rally song."
 The song's intro consists of percussion, keyboards, a swell of guitars that lead into an accented snare drum hit.
 The remainder of the song follows the conventions of a midtempo rock composition and also features extensive vocal harmonies.

 When deliberating which song from Behind the Mask to release as the first single, the band consulted with their record label for input.
 Whereas most of the members wanted "Save Me" to be released as the first single from the album, the record label suggested "Skies the Limit" instead.
 Ultimately, "Save Me" was lifted as the album's lead single, which was followed by "Skies the Limit".
-The song received airplay in Germany, where it was the 17th most played song in the country for the week of 11 August 1990 according to information compiled by Media Control.
+During the week of 6 July 1990, "Skies the Limit" was the most added song to US adult contemporary radio stations reporting to Radio & Records.
+The song also received airplay in Germany, where it was the 17th most played song in the country for the week of 11 August 1990 according to information compiled by Media Control.

-A music video for "Skies the Limit" was filmed at the Red Rocks Amphitheatre in Colorado.
-The music video was filmed following a series of performances in Japan and Australia.
+A music video for "Skies the Limit" was filmed at the Red Rocks Amphitheatre in Colorado following a series of performances in Japan and Australia.
 During the production process of the music video, Mick Fleetwood expressed his hope that the music video would be more "personal" than their music video for "Save Me", which he dismissed as "stupidly artsy-craftsy".
 He said that his goal for the "Skies the Limit" music video was to "keep it somewhat live but with some insights into the band and the personalities."

 GQ labeled "Skies the Limit" as one of the ten best post-Rumours songs, saying that "the misspelled opening from the album" is "a belter, the only truly memorable song from the album".